cheriangeorge/java-course/Week2.md

    - The sizes are in pairs
       - boolean and byte are 1 byte
       - short and char are 2 bytes
-      - int and float are 4 bytes
+      - int and float are 4 bytes (The total value an int can hold in Java is 2^32 (2 to the power of 32, in other words a 32 bit number), for which half is reserved for negative numbers and half for positive numbers.)
       - double and long are 8 bytes

 * **Declarations, assigning values**